Beyond Brown

 So: just initialise Line-A, set colour number and coordinates, and jump to the draw function.
 Plus resolution independence as a bonus!

 One thing to note here is that any Line-A call will trash registers a0, a1, a2, d0, d1 and d2.
-So by using this we effectively lose minus six registers (unless we save and restore registers before the calls, but that wastes even more bytes).
+So by using this we effectively lose six registers (unless we save and restore registers before the calls, but that wastes even more bytes).

 Of course this is still a huge amount of bytes (24 if you’re counting), but we can revisit that later.